junesirius/junesirius.github.io/_posts/Supernatural/2026-01-12-SPN-S11-destiel-in-script.md

 <br>

-S11E18, the scene that's been discussed all the time that Dean is very insistent to exorcise Lucifer from Cas before letting Lucifer fight against Amara:
+S11E18, the scene that's been discussed all the time that Dean is very insistent on exorcising Lucifer from Cas before letting Lucifer fight against Amara:

 > (Boys are arguing with Crowley)
 >